-The base salaries for our NEOs, including for our Chief Executive Officer (after the Chief Executive Officer's salary increase which took effect on December 23, 2010), are set forth in the following table:
+The base salaries for our NEOs, including for our Chief Executive Officer, are set forth in the following table:

+2011 Base Salary

-Name and Principal Position Base Salary (\$)
+Name and Principal Position (\$)

 Eric D. Long 400,000

 President and Chief Executive Officer

 Joseph C. Tusa, Jr. 275,000

-Vice President, Chief Financial Officer, Treasurer and Secretary
+Vice President, Chief Financial Officer and Treasurer

+Kevin M. Bourbonnais 275,000

+Vice President and Chief Operating Officer

 David A. Smith 250,000

-President, Northeast Region
+Vice President and President, Northeast Region

 Dennis J. Moody 145,000

-General Manager, Central Region
+Vice President-Operations Services

-Annual Performance-Based Compensation For 2010
+Annual Performance-Based Compensation For 2011

 The compensation programs for our NEOs are structured to reward executive officers based on our performance and the individual executive's relative contribution to that performance.
 This allows executive officers to be eligible to receive incentive bonus compensation based on our operational and financial success and their individual performance for each year.
-The annual incentive bonuses for the year ended December 31, 2010 were determined by the predecessor board and paid prior to the closing of the Holdings Acquisition.
+The annual incentive bonuses for the year ended December 31, 2011 were determined by the Board of Managers of USA Compression Holdings.